-In addition to the more detailed cluster performance metrics, the Elastic Cloud console also includes a memory pressure indicator for each node in your cluster.
-This memory pressure indicator can also tell you when you need to think about upgrading to a larger cluster.
+In addition to the more detailed cluster performance metrics, the Elasticsearch Service Console also includes a JVM memory pressure indicator for each node in your cluster.
+This indicator can help you to determine when you need to upgrade to a larger cluster.

-The percentage number used in the memory pressure indicator is actually the fill rate of the old generation pool.
-If you want to know about why we chose this metric, see Understanding Memory Pressure.
+The percentage number used in the JVM memory pressure indicator is actually the fill rate of the old generation pool.
+For a detailed explanation of why this metric is used, check Understanding Memory Pressure.

-At 85% the indicator turns red.
-The instance is now not only close to running out of memory, but the likelihood of long garbage collection pauses is increased.
-Both of of these can harm the stability of your cluster and the integrity of your data.
-Unless you expect the load to drop soon, we recommend that you now upgrade the cluster.
-Even if you’re planning to optimize your memory usage, it could be wise to upgrade the cluster first.
-Not only will it give you more time, but also provide the cluster with more resources for applying the changes.
+When the JVM memory pressure indicator rises above 95%, Elasticsearch’s real memory circuit breaker triggers to prevent your instance from running out of memory.
+This situation can reduce the stability of your cluster and the integrity of your data.
+Unless you expect the load to drop soon, we recommend that you resize to a larger cluster before you reach this level of memory pressure.
+Even if you’re planning to optimize your memory usage, it is best to resize the cluster first.
+Resizing the cluster to increase capacity can give you more time to apply other changes, and also provides the cluster with more resource for when those changes are applied.

 The two most common reasons for a high JVM memory pressure reading are:

 If JVM memory pressure above 75% is a frequent occurrence, the cause is often having too many shards per node relative to the amount of available memory.
 You can lower the JVM memory pressure by reducing the number of shards or upgrading to a larger cluster.
 For guidelines, check How to size your shards.

 2. Running expensive queries

 If JVM memory pressure above 75% happens only occasionally, this is often due to expensive queries.
 Queries that have a very large request size, that involve aggregations with a large volume of buckets, or that involve sorting on a non-optimized field, can all cause temporary spikes in JVM memory usage.
 To resolve this problem, consider optimizing your queries or upgrading to a larger cluster.